 The turning point came when we arrived at a make or break situation.
 We needed to take stock of our situation, get over the denial and get a reality check or we could have lost everything.

 It was at that point that we finally saw sense.
 We awoke from this financial daydream and started being proactive in that we dealt with the day to day money issues then and there.
 Instead of putting things off we spoke to creditors to set up affordable repayments, we switched providers for a better energy deal and we sought out advice when there were things we didn’t fully understand.

 So where’s your head at?

-As I mentioned at the beginning of this post, I’ve been invited to join The Institute of Inertia and put my real-life experiences to good use by looking at the problem of inertia, identify the causes and look at what solutions can be done to help prevent it.
+As I mentioned at the beginning of this post, I’ve been invited to join The Institute of Inertia and put my real-life experiences to good use by looking at the problem of inertia, identifying the causes and looking at what solutions can be done to help prevent it.

 Head over to the Institute of Inertia hub to find out if your head in the clouds, in the game, buried in the sand or does your heart rule your head?